adrianlistwan/adrianlistwan/README.md

 ### Welcome to my GitHub Profile

 Hello!
-I am a Web and Visual Motion Designer with expertise in Wordpress and Prestashop.
+I am a Web and Visual Motion Designer with expertise in Wordpress.
 Currently, I am taking on the challenge of becoming a Full Stack Developer at CODECOOL.

 ## My Skills